 Contact: [email protected]; @femkevnvn

-Dr Patti-Jean Naylor (SIG Officer)
+Dr Patti-Jean Naylor (Past Chair)

 Professor in the School of Exercise Science, Physical and Health Education, University of Victoria, Canada.